Selling on Amazon.

 Otherwise, if you want to keep it small and sell quantities of products of less than 20, you can follow this method.

 Selling on Amazon is a great way for you to boost your sales and visibility of your products, and can be a huge boon for your store.
 However it comes with it's own series of challenges to overcome, and a few pre-requisites.

 Currently ShineOn does not support direct integration with Amazon But many of our sellers have seen success by using third party services in combination with our services to bridge the gap, and sell on multiple stores which aren't directly supported - including Amazon.

-So while we don't currently support selling on Amazon through direct integration, we've tested third party solutions ourselves, and can point you in the right direction.
+So while we don't currently support selling on Amazon through direct integration, Some sellers have reached out with their own methods, and we can use those, to point you in the right direction.

 Because we don't directly support selling on Amazon, questions relating to this topic should be directed towards our Facebook group.
 To do so, click here.

 Because there is no direct ShineOn integration with Amazon, a great way to sell there is to use our Shopify app, and then a third party Shopify app by CedCommerce.

 Please note that ShineOn is not affiliated with CedCommerce, and there may be other third party methods you can use.
 We provide this guide for information only, and your results may vary.

 This combination allows you to create ShineOn products which can then be posted to Amazon, orders for these products will then sync and be fulfilled automatically.